 Commercial Cannabis Activities.
 Cannabis uses that require a state license or are otherwise regulated by the state, including, but not limited to cannabis testing laboratory, distributor, transporter, storefront retailer, non-storefront retailer, microbusiness, collective, cooperative, cultivator, nursery, manufacturer, or processer, regardless of whether for-profit or not, as defined in the Medicinal and Adult-Use Cannabis Regulation and Safety Act (Business and Professions Code, sections 26000 to 26231.2) and its regulations, as they may be amended.
-For purposes of this definition, a transporter or non-storefront retailer may transport and deliver cannabis and cannabis products in any zoning district.
+For purposes of this definition, cannabis and cannabis products may be delivered by a commercial cannabis licensee that possesses all requisite cannabis delivery licenses to any zoning district within the jurisdiction of Solano County.
 For purposes of this definition, Commercial Cannabis Activities do not include a temporary cannabis event, as defined in California Code of Regulations, Title 16, Division 42, Chapter 5, sections 5601 - 5603, as may be amended.
 Personal and Primary Caregiver Cannabis Cultivation, as defined in Section 28.82 of this Code, shall be excluded from this definition of Commercial Cannabis Activities.